rtoal/ple/docs/reinforcement/js.md

 1. Given `let f = async x => 1` and `let g = async => 2` what do the expressions `f()` and `g()` return?
 Why?
 Why is the definition of `g` even acceptable?

+1. What are the most common names given to the parameters of the `Promise` constructor?
+What are they for?

+1. What is the difference between `p.then(f, g)` and `p.then(f).catch(g)` for a promise `p`?

 1. Why do most API invocations, or operating system calls (like reading and writing files) take in callbacks or return promises?

+1. Give the expression, in client-side JavaScript using `fetch`, that hits the (hypothetical) endpoint `https://api.example.com/fortunes?limit=5` and, from its JSON response, places the first result in the DOM into the element with id `fortune`.

 1. Does `await` actually wait (block) for anything?
 It not, what exactly does it do?

 1. How does one “wait” for a whole bunch of async functions to all ”finish”?

-1. What is the difference between an accessor property and a data property?
+1. What is the difference between an **accessor property** and a **data property**?
+(Your answer should include all of the attributes for each kind of property.)

 1. How do you make a property read-only?